karakuri-strategist/spiritual_trickster_app/src/pages/the_contract.md

 ---
 layout: '../layouts/ArticleLayout.astro'
-title: The Social Contract
+title: The Contract
 ---

+This is a social contract between author and reader.
+Henceforth, I am no longer responsible for anything you experience here.
 Know that by entering, you are stepping into the pornographic theater of my soul.
 This is my space for spiritual and mental exhibitionism.
 If you come in here, and feel as if you are a parent who has walked in on their child masturbating, know that I have already put a sign up on the door saying, "I AM MASTURBATING, TAKE A PEEK IF YOU WANT."

-That is not to say that this site is full of sexual content - there is almost none.
+That is not to say that this site is full of sexual content - not to say that there's none.
 But there is plenty of obscenity - this is my place to share every thought that pops into my head, the ones you always withhold in casual conversation because they are simply not appropriate to the circumstance.
 I would go as far as to say as it would be morally wrong to simply impose them on a conversation.
 Not only because they are inappropriate, but also because they are convoluted and boring.